joannemannuella/Project_2/README.md

 # **First Machine Learning Regression, Balanced Dataset**
 ![Balanced dataset through Learning Regression](Images/Logistic%20regression%20balanced.PNG)

 [^23] Balanced Dataset through Logistic Regression Machine Model.
-75% Non-frudulant prediction, 64% frudulant prediction.
-Average total 69% accurate machine model of fradulant transaction
+75% Non-fraudulent prediction, 64% fraudulent prediction.
+Average total 69% accurate machine model of fraudulent transaction

 # **Second Machine LGBMClassifier, Balanced Dataset**
 ![Balanced dataset through LGBClassifier](Images/LGBMClassifier%20balanced%20dataset.PNG)

 [^24] Balanced Dataset through LBGClassifier Machine Model.
-79% Non-frudulant prediction, 68% frudulant prediction.
-Average total 74% accurate machine model of fradulant transaction
+79% Non-fraudulent prediction, 68% fraudulent prediction.
+Average total 74% accurate machine model of fraudulent transaction

  ---
 # **To conclude**

-**This Machine** is able to predict fradulant credit card transaction to 74% accuracy, it has been trained with good data only.
+**This Machine** is able to predict fraudulent credit card transaction to 74% accuracy, it has been trained with good data only.
 Meaning bad data has been removed via human logic and column correlation analysis.

-At first the data was left unbalanced and fitted to three different machine learning models, all three indicated biased prediction to the majority of the data being non-fradulant, as expected.
+At first the data was left unbalanced and fitted to three different machine learning models, all three indicated biased prediction to the majority of the data being non-fraudulent, as expected.

 The machine needed to be trained with balanced data.
 Using the previous supervised machine learning - Logistics regression.
-This popular model predicts binary event occuring i.e. fradulant, non-fradulant.
+This popular model predicts binary event occuring i.e. fraudulent, non-fraudulent.
 It is used for predicting the categorical dependent variable using a given set of independent variables.
-Achieving a total average of 69% accuracy predicting fradulant transactions.
+Achieving a total average of 69% accuracy predicting fraudulent transactions.

 The second machine learning model LGBM Classifier out performed Logistical regression by 5% fianilsing at 74% total average.
 "Light GBM is a gradient boosting framework that uses tree based learning algorithm.
 It grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other algorithm grows level-wise.
 Leaf-wise algorithm can reduce more loss than a level-wise algorithm.